Inbibo/adonisfx_docs/docs/maya/tools.md

 ## Paint Tool

 The **AdonisFX Paint Tool** is meant to be used for the manipulation of the paintable attributes of the AdnSkin, AdnMuscle and AdnRibbonMuscle deformers.
-Its functionalities are very similar to the standard Maya paint tool functionalities plus the ability to paint attributes with multiple influences (e.g. transform attachment constraints) where a single vertex can adopt a different weight value for the same attribute driven by multiple influent external objects.
+Its functionalities are very similar to the standard Maya paint tool functionalities plus the ability to paint attributes with multiple influences (e.g. attachment to transform constraints) where a single vertex can adopt a different weight value for the same attribute driven by multiple influent external objects.
 Also, it ensures the normalization of dependent attributes like hard, soft and slide constraints in AdnSkin deformer.

 <figure>
   <img src="images/paint_tool.png" caption="AdonisFX Paint Tool">